Tel. +44 (0)113 343 3643 Twitter @LeedsUniHajjRes

 Location: Botany House 1.05

-Dr McLoughlin completed a BA (I) in Theology and Religious Studies, together with a MA in Middle Eastern Studies (Islamic Studies) and a PhD in Social Anthropology, all at the University of Manchester, during the 1990s.
-He was appointed as a lecturer at Leeds in 2000 and was Head of Theology and Religious Studies, 2009-12.
+I completed a BA (I) in Theology and Religious Studies, together with a MA in Middle Eastern Studies and a PhD in Social Anthropology, all at the University of Manchester, during the 1990s.

-Dr McLoughlin's research interests focus on using fieldwork, in-depth interviews and documentary analysis to better understand the dynamics of Islam and Muslim culture, politics and society in contexts of contemporary migration, diaspora and transnationalism.
-He has worked mainly with South Asian heritage Muslim communities in Britain and especially British Pakistanis and Kashmiris in the North of England.
+My research uses fieldwork, in-depth interviews and documentary analysis to explore the dynamics of Islam and Muslim cultures in contexts of contemporary migration, diaspora and transnationalism.
+I have worked mainly with South Asian heritage Muslim communities in Britain and especially British Pakistanis and Kashmiris in the North of England.

-Through the work of the Centre for Religion and Public Life and the Community Religions Project (CRP), Dr McLoughlin has been involved in various projects relating to the community and cultural, policy and governance sectors.
+Through a series of projects funded by the Arts and Humanities Research Council and the British Academy during the last decade, as well as through the work of the Centre for Religion and Public Life and the Community Religions Project (CRP) at Leeds, my research has been of relevance to the community and cultural, policy and governance sectors.